MySQL Online DDL and pt-online-schema-change

 - Deleting columns (beware of high costs)

-In addition, MySQL 8.0.12 introduced a feature called INSTANT DDL, which allows you to perform DDL operations quickly by updating only the metadata.
+In addition, MySQL 8.0.12 added a feature called INSTANT DDL, which allows you to perform DDL operations quickly by updating only the metadata.

-However, there are some restrictions to running with ALGORITHM=INSTANT:
+However, there are the following restrictions when executing with ALGORITHM=INSTANT.

 - Adding a column cannot be combined in the same statement with other ALTER TABLE actions that do not support ALGORITHM=INSTANT.